Optimal auction duration: A price formation viewpoint: Introduction

 Finally, based on Euronext exchange data, we use our model to compute the optimal auction duration according to our price discovery criterion for 77 European stocks traded on Euronext.
 The first striking result is that the suggested durations are much larger than a few milliseconds, rather of order of $1$ to $5$ minutes.
 The second one is that in term of our metric, CLOB are indeed sub-optimal.
 However, the quality of the price formation process in CLOB market is not very far from that of the auction with optimal duration.
 Of course this work is only a first step towards a full analysis of the auction issue since we focus here on one specific (but crucial) criterion.
 Other aspects such as liquidity, tick size effects and fees or potential arbitrage opportunities should certainly be addressed in future works.
 We also neglect potential optimization of market makers strategies who could for example revise their quotes during the auction according to the current market orders imbalance.
 Nevertheless, we believe our results are original and striking enough to help exchanges and financial authorities rethink their policies in terms of market design.\\

 The paper is organized as follows.
 In Section \ref{sec:model} we describe the auction mechanism and our model.
 We also provide our first main result on the computation of the function $E$.
 The case of strategic market takers optimizing their trading cost is considered in Section \ref{sec:imbalance_process}.
 Our calibration methodology and numerical results on equity data can be found in Section \ref{sec:results}.
+Section 5 provides financial insights.
 Proofs are relegated to an Appendix.